Buckle up! I’m taking you on a mystical journey of magic beans. No, not Jack’s beans.

 It’s hard to determine for sure the amount of caffeine is a K-Cup.
 Because of the many brands that produce these pods, there’s no specific standard.

 In general, though, a K-Cup pod has roughly 2 tablespoons of coffee in it.
-This translates to about 100-140 grams of caffeine per 2 ounce pod.
+This translates to about 100-140 milligrams of caffeine per 2 ounce pod.

-That being said, an 8-ounce cup of K-Cup coffee has about 100-140 grams of caffeine.
-This is compared to 120 grams of caffeine that’s in a regular 8-ounce cup of coffee.
+That being said, an 8-ounce cup of K-Cup coffee has about 100-140 milligrams of caffeine.
+This is compared to 120 milligrams of caffeine that’s in a regular 8-ounce cup of coffee.